nextbigsoundinc/Dotfiles/README.md

 #### Example Workflow

-First, let's get the latest from upstream/master
+First, let's get the latest from upstream/master.
 ```
 git com;
 git latest;
 ```

-Then, we checkout a new branch for our feature
+Then, we check out a new branch for our feature.
 ```
 git new feature;
 ```